Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlSyncGroup.md

 ```

 ### -HubDatabaseCredential
-The SQL authentication credetial of hub database.
+The SQL authentication credential of the hub database.

 ```yaml
 Type: PSCredential